wpyoga/openvz6-glibc-patch/ubuntu/README.md

 ## LTS version upgrades

-Install update-manager-core and use do-release-upgrade.
+Install update-manager-core and use `do-release-upgrade`.
 During the upgrade, accept new config files unless you have customized it previously.

 After the upgrade, re-enable third-party repositories, including our local glibc repo.